AstroGeeks/astrogeeks-actuator-control/README.md

 ```

 # Run the daemon
-To run the daemon, perform:
+To run the daemon, do:
 ```bash
 ./controld (port = 4130)
 ```